JoshEHenderson/.github/profile/README.md

 ### Research articles
 <a href = 'https://github.com/2ai-lab'>List of publications</a>
 ### Books
-- <a href = 'https://github.com/2AI-Lab'>Active Learning meets Federated Learning – Healthcare Informatics (contract signed, with Aaisha Makkar - University of Derby)</a>
+- <a href = 'https://github.com/2AI-Lab'>Active Learning meets Federated Learning – Healthcare Informatics</a> (contract signed, with Aaisha Makkar - University of Derby)
 - <a href = 'https://github.com/2AI-Lab'>Building models is not machine learning innovation (book, to appear)</a></br>
 - <a href = 'https://github.com/2AI-Lab'>Graph neural networks - when to deploy? (book, to appear)</a>
-- <a href = 'https://github.com/2AI-Lab'>Active learning in healthcare (book, to appear)</a>
+- <a href = 'https://github.com/2AI-Lab'>Active learning - what, how, and when to deploy (book, to appear)</a>

 ## 2AI research lab team
 KC Santosh,PhD (Founder & Director, 2AI research lab, <a href = 'https://kc-santosh.org'>Profile</a> and <a href = 'https://www.linkedin.com/in/santoshkc/'>LinkedIn</a>)</br>